Frequently Asked Questions

 Not quite.
 Open means the permission to download freely, edit, remix and share materials to serve all students better.

 ‘Open’ goes far beyond freely available.
 Open resources are those that can not only be viewed but can legally be revised, updated, remixed, downloaded, and redistributed without having to ask for special permissions to do so.
 Students benefit from open resources because they can freely download and access them forever, unlike many traditional online textbooks.
-Instructors can to update and tailor material based on the context of their course or their student cohort.
+Instructors can update and tailor material based on the context of their course or their student cohort.